 Hiking poles serve the same basic function as trekking poles and can certainly be used for running, especially if you are trying them out or using poles very infrequently.
-Their design will be a little different, as hiking poles are designed to distribute the load with a heavy pack on rather than improve forward propulsion when moving quickly.
+Their design will be slightly different, as hiking poles are designed to distribute the load with a heavy pack on rather than improve forward propulsion when moving quickly.

 Hiking poles may have some shock absorption built in, which means the poles will have some give and spring when leaned on — eliminating some of the energy return you need to propel you forward uphill.
-Hiking poles usually collapse into a shorter length by telescoping in on themselves rather than folding and end up being much longer and bulkier than the best trekking poles when they are collapsed.
-The length of the Paria Outdoor Products Tri-Fold Carbon Cork Trekking Poles can be adjusted, making them a versatile option for both hiking and running.
+Hiking poles usually collapse into a shorter length by telescoping in on themselves rather than folding and end up much longer and bulkier than the best trekking poles when collapsed.
+The length of the Paria Outdoor Products Tri-Fold Carbon Cork Trekking Poles can be adjusted, making them a versatile option for hiking and running.

 How do I carry my poles if I’m not using them?

 A more common way to carry poles when they’re not being used is by using trekking pole attachments on a hydration pack or waist pack.
 Most hydration packs on the market today have at least one bungee cord-type attachment to secure poles to the outside of the pack, with many having multiple configurations to attach poles to either the front or the back of the pack.
-Trekking poles can also be stored inside a pack that has a large enough rear pocket.
+Trekking poles can also be stored inside a pack with a large enough rear pocket.
 The sleek design of the Camp Xenon Pro 2.0 makes them easy to tuck away in a hydration pack.

 Call for Comments